MANUS Core 2.1 | Step By Step

 Hands View

-The Hands View has a Glove mode and a Data mode.
+By default MANUS Core shows the Hands View.
+This view has a Glove mode and a Data mode.

 Glove View